samsuh/trello-clone/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Join our community of builders and supporters

-Check out our [Discord Server](https://discord.gg/GHPrm9FFN6) to meet people working on cool projects.
+## Personal notes on my progress on this project

+Jan 11, 2024
+I started the Personal notes section of the readme to track my thought process on the project, and to consolidate what I've learned each day while working on it.
+This will also help me visibly track the days I'm actively working on this project vs others.